flekschas/jupyter-scatter/README.md

 <details><summary>Setting up a test environment</summary>
 <p>

-Go to [test-environment](test-environment) and follow the detailed instructions
+Go to [test-environments](test-environments) and follow the instructions.

 </p>
 </details>